shark764/agent-desktop/docs/general/commands.md

 ```

 Starts the development server and makes your application accessible at
 `localhost:3000`.
-Tunnels that server with `ngrok`, which means the website
-accessible anywhere!
 Changes in the application code will be hot-reloaded.

 ### Production